mtumilowicz/groovy-trait/README.md

 (EXAMPLE - WHAT IF NOT ABSTRACT BUT SINGLE)

 # differences with Java 8 default methods
-* if a class does not provide the implementation - the implementation from the trait is always used if the class declares the trait in its interface list
+* if a class does not provide the implementation - the implementation from the trait is always used if the class declares the trait in its interface list.
-.
 This feature is in particular useful when you don’t have access to the super class source code.
-*  if you use runtime traits, the methods from the trait are always preferred to those of the proxied object

 # meaning of this
-@Self Type
-* `this` represents the implementing instance Sometimes you will want to write a trait that can only be applied to some type.
-In order to make this contract explicit we use @SelfType
+* `this` represents the implementing instance
+* Sometimes you will want to write a trait that can only be applied to some type.
+In order to make this contract explicit we use `@SelfType`:
-* let you declare the types that a class that implements this trait must inherit or implement
+    * it let you declare the types that a class that implements this trait must inherit or implement
     * throw a compile time error if those type constraints are not satisfied

 ```
 @SelfType(Device)